| |

 Oven Drying Pumpkin Stems

 If you want to use your pumpkin stems right away, you can dry them in the oven.
-Just place place them on a parchment lined cookie sheets and bake them for 2-3 hours at a low temperature.
-Your stems will change colour which doesn’t really matter as we usually paint them.
+Just place them on a parchment lined cookie sheet and bake them for 2-3 hours at a low temperature.
+Your stems will change colour which doesn’t matter as we usually paint them.
 They will also be lighter.
 I prefer to just dry mine naturally, but sometimes you just forget to plan ahead.

 Hubs was home when I made the pumpkin puree.
 You may have noticed the amount of pumpkin puree ready for freezing in the picture was small.
-He asked for a pie so I made that and the rest of the pumpkin puree I will bag and freeze tomorrow.
+He asked for a pie so I made that and the rest of the pumpkin puree I will bag and freeze it tomorrow.
 In total, I got 20 cups of preserved pumpkin.

 Five small fresh pie pumpkins with long stems.
 They are all washed and shiny ready to be made into pumpkin puree and pumpkin stems for crafts.